oddcod3/Phantom-Evasion/README.md

 3. Windows Persistence Keep Process Alive (C)
     Compiled executable need to be uploaded to the target machine and executed.
-    Use CreateToolSnapshoot ProcessFirst and ProcessNext to check if specified process is alive every X seconds.
+    Use CreateToolSnapshoot ProcessFirst and ProcessNext to check if specified process is alive every X seconds (if not create a new process using WinExec API)
-    Usefull combined with Persistence N.1 or N.2 (persistence start Keep process alive file which then start and keep alive the specified process)

 4. Windows Persistence Schtasks (CMD)